-Peanuts are a good complementary food in the treatment of various types of cancer.
+Peanuts are a good complimentary food in the treatment of various types of cancer.

 - Peanuts contain compounds called phytosterols that exhibit anticancer properties, especially against breast, colon, and prostrate cancer.8

 - Eating peanuts or peanut products might even reduce the growth of cancerous cells in women with colorectal cancer.9

 7. Treats Arthritis